-Because the PCI-7200 is PCI bus architecture and meets the plug and play design, the IRQ and base_address (pass-through address) are assigned by system BIOS directly.
+Because the PCI-7200 is PCI bus architecture and meets the Plug and Play design, the IRQ and base_address (pass-through address) are assigned by system BIOS directly.
 Every PCI-7200 card has to be initialized by this function before calling other functions.

-Note :Because configuration of PCI-7200 is handled by the system, there is no jumpers or DMA selection on the PCI boards that need to be set up by the users.
+Note: Because the configuration of PCI-7200 is handled by the system, there are no jumpers or DMA selection on the PCI boards that need to be set up by the users.